rokath/trice/README.md

 - Using *trice* not only for **dynamic debugging** but also as **logging** technique is possible and gives the advantage to have very short messages (no strings) for transmission, but keep in mind that the file [til.json](./til.json) is the key to read all output if your devices in the field for 10 or more years.
   - Optionally add [til.json](./til.json) as a (compressed) resource to your target image.
 One possibility is using [SRecord](http://srecord.sourceforge.net/download.html).
-- You can see TRICE also as a kind of **data compression** what could be interesting for IoT things, especially NB-IoT, where you have very low data rates.
+- You can see TRICE also as a kind of **data compression** what could be interesting for [IoT](https://en.wikipedia.org/wiki/Internet_of_things) things, especially [NB-IoT](https://en.wikipedia.org/wiki/Narrowband_IoT), where you have very low data rates.
-- Storing trices in FLASH memory for later log analysis saves memory because a typical `TRICE` occupies only about 8 bytes independently of the format string length.
+- Storing *trice* messages in [FLASH memory](https://en.wikipedia.org/wiki/Flash_memory) for later log analysis saves memory because a typical `TRICE` occupies only about 8 bytes independently of the format string length.
 - Also it is possible to **encrypt** the trice transfer packets to get a reasonable protection for many cases.
   - This way you can deliver firmware images with encrypted *trice* output only readable with the appropriate key and [til.json](./til.json).
   - XTEA is implemented as one option.